Hoge Kempen National Park: Tourism

 There is a 200 km network of hiking trails within the national park.
 Some 40 loop-shaped walks were designed with a length between 3 and 14 km.
 The start of these hiking trails is at one of the 6 entrance gates.
 The cycle paths in the national park form part of the numbered-node cycle network, the Kempen and Maasland Regional Landscape part.
 In addition, within the national park there is a 140 km network of mostly unpaved bridleways and paths that connects the rider and heart of the Limburg Kempen.
 These are organized via a node system similar to the cycle node network.

+Since 2022 Cyclo-cross Maasmechelen which is a cyclo-cross race part of the UCI Cyclo-cross World Cup has been held in the park.

 Support from the European Union has meant that there are a number of Rangers on hand to help all visitors.

 Awards

 In April 2008, project manager Ignace Schops received the Goldman Environmental Prize (the "Green Nobel Prize") in San Francisco.
 Schops and his RLKM project group got this prestigious award for the original way they managed to protect a large area of valuable nature in a relatively densely populated area.
 It recognized the concept of integrating nature, agriculture, economy and tourism.
 On 7 May 2008 he was honored in the European Parliament, also as an example project where public authorities and private initiatives cooperated successfully.